 Government Documents Roundtable (GODORT): A dynamic forum where information professionals learn, discuss, advocate, and create scholarship on and about government information at all levels of government (local, state, national, international).

-Health Roundtable (HEART): An organization that provides professional resources and training regarding health and medical information in the library setting.
+Health Roundtable (HEART): Provides professional resources and training regarding health and medical information in the library setting.

 Library Administration & Management Roundtable (LAMART): Promotes outstanding leadership and management practices and identifies, encourages, and nurtures tomorrow’s leaders and managers.